Datong Shanxi, China Travel Guide

 Evening cultural shows are not a common tourist offering; focus is on daytime historical sites.

-Modern cafes are emerging in commercial areas, offering a relaxed environment for drinks and light snacks.
+Modern small restaurants are emerging in commercial areas, offering a relaxed environment for drinks and light snacks.

-Explore evening street markets for food for a taste of local life and delicious, inexpensive eats.
+Explore evening street markets for food to sample local life and delicious, inexpensive eats.

 Modern multiplex cinemas are available in shopping malls, showing domestic and some international films.